enhsin/p4-advancedLaneLines/README.md

 ### Identify lane-line pixels and fit their positions with a polynomial

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I used the method taught in the lesson to find lane-line pixels (cell #8) and fit those pixels with a 2nd order polynomial.
+An example of the lane-line pixels (_red_ and _blue_) and the fit (_yellow_) are shown below.

 ![alt text](./output_images/lane_detection.png "lane detection")

 ### Calculate the radius of curvature of the lane and the position of the vehicle with respect to the center of the lane

-The calculation of the radius of curvature is in cell #10 and the car's position is in cell #11.
+The radius of curvature can be derived from the coefficients of the polynomial, shown in cell #10.
+To convert the pixel-based value to the physical value, I assume the lane is 3.7m in width and 30m in length (roughly equal to the length of 6 cars).
+The car's position (middle of the image) relative to the center of the lane (estimated from the polynomial fits) is in cell #11.

 ### Warp the detected lane boundaries back onto the original image

 The birds-eye view of the lane is transformed back to the normal view with `Minv` by `cv2.warpPerspective()` and overlaid on the original distortion corrected image in cell #12.
-An example of my result on test5.jpg is shown below.
+An example of the result on test5.jpg is shown below.

 ![alt text](./output_images/lane_marked.png "lane detection")